Inland Press Association: Products

-Inland offers, for example, the only newspaper industry conferences designed specifically for family owners, for group executives, and for human resources professionals.
+Inland offers the only newspaper industry conferences designed specifically for family owners, for group executives, and for human resources professionals.
 Among Inland's live events is an annual New Business Development Conference centered on the theme of developing new newspaper revenue streams.

 Inland also provides industry research that newspapers use to compare their performances to peers, to identify business opportunities, to monitor employee morale and efficiency and track cost and revenue trends across time.

 In partnership with the consultancy Mather Economics LLC, Inland in 2014 launched Publisher Benchmarks, a newspaper performance benchmarking tool that builds upon its previous National Cost & Revenue Study.
 Publisher Benchmarks employs a Web-based dashboard providing customizable metrics and comparisons in newspaper-specific areas of operations.

 Inland's researchers produce benchmarking studies for other newspaper uses.
 The confidential Newspaper Industry Compensation Survey benchmarks of pay and benefits across newspaper-specific employment categories.
 The Employee Engagement Study monitors workplace morale, with the intention of identifying possible festering issues beyond the obvious ones such as wages and benefits.
 The monthly Ad Revenue Opportunity Report provides benchmarks of ROP (run-of-the-paper), classified and preprint advertising linage.

 Many of Inland's training and continuing industry education programs are operated through the affiliated Inland Press Foundation, a not-for-profit organization with a separate volunteer board of directors.

 The daily and weekly newspapers in the association reach nearly 20 million U.S. homes.
 While member newspapers include large metro dailies such as Omaha World-Herald, Seattle Times, Atlanta Journal & Constitution, the bulk of its members are drawn from the ranks of medium-sized circulation newspapers.
 Many members are newspapers owned by families with roots in the business going back four or more generations.
 Inland serves these members with its Family Owners and Next Generation Leadership conferences, held twice a year in the fall in association with its Annual Meeting and in mid-winter with the Key Executives Mega-Conference, which Inland co-sponsors with the Southern Newspaper Publishers Association and the Local Media Association.

 Inland communicates with members and the newspaper industry at large through its monthly print newspaper, The Inlander, as well as its website and social media.

-Inland strives to help develop future newspaper industry leaders.
 Its Foundation sponsors the Inland Fellowship Program, which pairs minority staffers at member newspapers with industry veterans in a three-year program that includes mentoring and participation in association conferences.